rribeiro-sci/SSBtoolkit/README.md

 ## Description

-The SSB computational toolkit was developed to easily predict classical pharmacodynamic models of drug-GPCR (class A) interactions given just as input structural information of the receptor and the ligand.
-The toolkit doesn’t use any novel or untested methods.
-Instead, it brings together free and/or open source bioinformatic tools into a user-friendly pipeline to be used by experts and non-experts.
-The pipeline was built, as a first instance, in a jupyter notebook - an interactive computational environment for replication and exploration of scientific code and analysis.
-Nowadays, jupyter notebooks are being extensively used by the computational biology community, making them the preferred choice to share and rerun computational protocols.
+The SSB computational toolkit was developed to easily predict classical pharmacodynamic models of drug-GPCR (Class A) interactions using only the structural information of the receptor and the ligand as input.
+The toolkit does not employ any novel or untested methods.
+Instead, it integrates free and/or open-source bioinformatic tools into a user-friendly pipeline suitable for both experts and non-experts.
+Initially, the pipeline was built within a Jupyter notebook, an interactive computational environment for replicating and exploring scientific code and analysis.
+Jupyter notebooks are now extensively used by the computational biology community, making them the preferred choice for sharing and rerunning computational protocols.
 <br><br>

 ## What is it about?